quicwg/ops-drafts/draft-ietf-quic-applicability.md

 # Use of Versions and Cryptographic Handshake

-Versioning in QUIC may change the the protocol's behavior completely, except for the meaning of a few header fields that have been declared to be fixed.
+Versioning in QUIC may change the protocol's behavior completely, except for the meaning of a few header fields that have been declared to be fixed.
 As such version of QUIC with a higher version number does not necessarily provide a better service, but might simply provide a very different service, so an